SebastianHopgood/olist-360-end-to-end-ecommerce-analytics/README.md

 * **Strategy:** Identify sellers in the top 10% by sales volume and compare seller concentration with customer distribution by state to highlight regions where demand is high but seller presence is relatively low

 **Develop A Scope of Work (SOW):**
-* A SOW was created to provide stakeholders with a clear project roadmap, outlining the project's boundaries, key milestones, and deliverables
+* A SOW was created to provide stakeholders with a clear project roadmap, outlining the project's boundaries, in scope activities, out-of-scope activities, key milestones, and deliverables
 * [View SOW](https://github.com/SebastianHopgood/Revenue-Sales-temp-name-/blob/fd4d6646d8c9e48c85b625cb5472204c1d4656db/documentation/olist_360_project_scope_of_work.pdf)

 ### PREPARE Phase